NGK46nanase/JAVA8/PrimitiveType/readme.md

 sufficiently large two's-complement format.
 If overflow occurs, then the sign of the result is not the same as the sign of the mathematical sum of the two operand values.

+### Widening Primitive Conversion

+* byte to short, int, long, float, or double
+* short to int, long, float, or double
+* char to int, long, float, or double
+* int to long, float, or double
+* long to float or double
+* float to double

+The numeric value is preserved exactly:
+* from an integral type to another integral type
+* from byte, short, or char to a floating point type
+* from int to double
+* from float to double in a strcitfp expression

+### Narrowing Primitive Conversion

+* short to byte or char
+* char to byte or short
+* int to byte, short or char
+* long to byte, short, char, or int
+* float to byte, short, char, int or long
+* double to byte, short, char, int, long or float